riskfocus/kda-snapshot-automation/README.md

 The second feature is Flink Savepoints, which KDA calls Snapshots.
 Savepoints are used to restart an application after it has be purposefully stopped or if there is a data problem and the user wants to restart the application from a previous point in time.
 These operations also need to be monitored to ensure they are running and not taking too long as they impact application performance.

 Currently, some of these features are not managed by the KDA service and require implementation by each application team.
-This project provides an out-of-the-box implementation to address fully automate the snapshots and required monitoring.
+This project provides an out-of-the-box solution to automate the KDA Snapshot process and monitoring.

 # Why AWS
 Correctly deploying, managing, scaling, and monitoring Flink to ensure High Availability and scaling to large numbers of CPUs can be a significant undertaking for your DevOps team.
 The AWS Kinesis Data Analytics (KDA) is a fully managed service that allows applications teams to deploy and operate Flink applications.
-KDA follows AWS best practices and can scale applications massively with a fully managed service without hiring a large DevOps team.
+KDA follows AWS best practices and can scale applications massively with a fully managed service and significantly reduce the burn on a client's DevOps team.

 # The Challenge